undertheironbridge/transmission2qbt/README.md

 ```
 find . -name '*.part' -exec /bin/bash -c 'for i in "$@"; do mv "$i" "${i%.part}"; done;' -- '{}' +
 ```

-* This tool assumes that you're running Transmission 4.0+ which, at the time of writing, stores resume data and torrents as files named after the torrent's infohash in `resume` and `torrents` subdirectories in its configuration directory.
-This has changed over the years so the script most probably won't work for pre-4.0 versions out of the box.

 * This tool assumes that you're _not_ using the - currently experimental - DB storage for resume data in qBittorrent.